-Outside of veterinary care there are other specialist horse health and well-being fields.
-Trainers require their horses to perform at an optimum level at all times so ensure they are afforded every bit of care possible to have them feeling their best.
+Outside of veterinary care there are other specialist thoroughbred health and well-being fields.
+Trainers and owners require their horses to perform at an optimum level at all times to do so they ensure they are afforded every bit of care possible to have them feeling their best.

 Professional specialist dental care is required as part of regular horse maintenance.
 This care requires a high level of skill and knowledge in a variety of dental aspects.
 The way in which a horses teeth are cared for has a direct impact on the way they race and work with a bridle on.